sooriyaarachchi/pybites.github.io-src/content/codechallenge15_review.md

 ## Community

-We had a really nice PR from [clamytoe (Martin)](https://github.com/clamytoe) who built a "no frills task manager that's really intuitive and simple application to use." - under the covers it uses Flask-SQLAlchemy and some very nice styling using Bootstrap.
+We had a really nice PR from [clamytoe (Martin)](https://github.com/clamytoe) who built a "no frills task manager that's really intuitive and simple to use." - under the covers it uses Flask-SQLAlchemy and some very nice styling using Bootstrap.
 Here is us using his nice app:

 ![martin's task manager]({filename}/images/task-manager.png)